rapka/polemics-md/billionaire-burner.md

 ![A promotional video from Barduda Ocean Club's website](images/billionaire-burner/barbuda-ocean-club.png) *(Promotional video from Barduda Ocean Club's [website](https://barbudaoceanclub.com/)* invites visitors to "escape to a private paradise")

-John Paul DeJoria founded the Peace Love and Happininess Foundation in 2011 alongside a pledge to give half his wealth to charity, which the Ageist profile frames as part of DeJoria's larger interest in giving back to society.
+John Paul DeJoria founded the Peace Love and Happiness Foundation in 2011 alongside a pledge to give half his wealth to charity, which the Ageist profile frames as part of DeJoria's larger interest in giving back to society.

 > “He was doing conscious capitalism before it was cool,” Good Fortune filmmaker Josh Tickell told the Los Angeles Times.
 “He’s the kind of guy who is personally and physically invested in the people he helps.
 He rolls his sleeves up and takes on the accountability of making things better.”
 >